Mathanraj-d12/100-days-of-code/README.md

 ### Day 58 - AI Sketch Classifier 🎨🤖
 Draw something on canvas, and let the AI guess what it is!
 Fun interactive game using canvas and simulated AI logic with fetch-style behavior.

+### Day 59 - Lucky Wheel Game 🎡💰
+Spin the colorful wheel and win random rewards!
+Built with HTML, CSS, and JS using animation and random logic.